scttfrdmn/lens/README.md

 - Unified health checking across all IDE types (VSCode, Jupyter, RStudio)
 - Real-time progress visibility with concurrent progress streaming

-All three apps (aws-jupyter, aws-rstudio, aws-vscode) use this approach by default.
+All three apps (lens-jupyter, lens-rstudio, lens-vscode) use this approach by default.

 ## Applications